Site Title Image

 Knight You resist 10% of all incoming weapon and spell damage.
 Smithing, Block, Heavy Armor, Two-handed, Speech

 Spellsword Destruction spells cost 20% less while you have a weapon equipped.
-One-handed, Destruction, Enchanting, Heavy Armor, Restoration
+One-handed, Destruction, Enchanting, Light Armor, Restoration

 Warrior Your Health Regeneration is increased by 50%.
 Heavy Armor, Archery, Block, One-handed, Two-handed